 Sort the export three times and tag each query based on which pattern it fits:

 Pattern 2: High impressions, decent clicks, position 4-10.
-You’re ranking for the question but not winning the snippet.
-Someone else is.
+You’re ranking for the question but not winning the snippet, because someone else is.
 This is the highest-value tag in the sheet.
-Moving from position 6 to position 1 with snippet capture can 5x your clicks on that query.
+Moving from position 6 to position 1 with snippet capture can multiply your clicks on that query.

 Pattern 3: Low impressions, any position.
 You’re barely showing up for the question.
-Either you have no page targeting it, or your page does but Google hasn’t associated it with the query.
+This usually means you have no page targeting it, or your page exists but Google hasn’t associated it with the query.
 These are the questions you should consider building a dedicated page for.

-Sort by impressions descending, tag the top 50.
+Sort by impressions descending, then tag the top 50.
 That’s your GSC question list.

-The questions GSC surfaces are questions Google has already decided your site is topically relevant for.
-That is enormously valuable.
-You are not guessing which questions to answer.
-Google is telling you which ones you almost rank for.
-Answer those first.
+The questions GSC surfaces are ones Google has already decided your site is topically relevant for.
+That is enormously valuable, because you are not guessing which questions to answer.
+Google is telling you which ones you almost rank for, so answer those first.

 One more move: filter the export by queries containing your competitors’ brand names.
-If people are searching “brand X vs your brand” or “brand X alternative” and you’re showing up, those are comparison-stage questions with very high commercial intent.
-Worth their own content treatment.
+If people are searching “brand X vs your brand” or “brand X alternative” and you’re showing up, those are comparison-stage questions with very high commercial intent, and they deserve their own content treatment.

-GSC tells you what people search and land on you for.
-This next layer tells you what people search across the whole category, whether or not you rank for it.
+GSC tells you what people search for and land on your site for.
+This next layer shows you what people search across the whole category, whether or not you rank for it.
 You don’t need paid tools for this.
 Google gives you enough raw material if you know where to look.

 Search a core category term in an incognito window.
 “Wool sneakers.”
-Scroll down to the “People also ask” box.
-Click the first question.
-Two or three more questions will appear underneath.
-Click one of those.
-More appear.
+Scroll down to the “People also ask” box and click the first question.
+Two or three more questions will appear underneath, and clicking one of those will bring up more.
 Each click expands the tree.

 PAA is Google’s admission of what adjacent questions buyers ask next.
 Every expansion is a data point.
 Work through ten core category terms, clicking each PAA branch three levels deep, and you’ll have 60-100 question variations in about an hour.

-In that same incognito window, type your category term followed by a space.
-Autocomplete will suggest completions.
+In that same incognito window, type your category term followed by a space, and autocomplete will suggest completions.
 Type the term followed by “a,” then “b,” then “c,” all the way through the alphabet.
 Each letter surfaces different suggestions.
 Do the same with “who,” “what,” “why,” “how,” “is,” “are,” “can,” and “do” as prefixes.

-This is tedious.
-It’s also where you find the long-tail phrasings paid tools often miss, because autocomplete draws from live search behaviour.
+This is tedious, and it is also where you find the long-tail phrasings paid tools often miss, because autocomplete draws from live search behaviour.

 Tools like Keyword Tool and AnswerThePublic automate this scrape if you want to skip the manual version.
 The free tiers are usually enough for a first pass.

 Scroll to the bottom of any search results page.
 The “Related searches” box shows eight related queries Google associates with the one you searched.
 These are often question-shaped and almost always phrased the way real buyers phrase them.
-Click through a few.
-Harvest anything question-shaped into your spreadsheet.
+Click through a few, and harvest anything question-shaped into your spreadsheet.

 Search your category term followed by site:reddit.com or site:quora.com.
 Sort by recent.
-You’re looking for threads where buyers ask each other questions, because these are the questions they don’t trust brand sources to answer honestly.
-The thread titles themselves are frequently question-shaped and written in authentic buyer voice.
+Sort by recent, then look for threads where buyers ask each other questions, because these are the questions they don’t trust brand sources to answer honestly.
+Thread titles are often question-shaped and written in authentic buyer voice.

 Pull 20-30 titles into your spreadsheet.
-Don’t clean them up.
-Keep the casual phrasing.
-That’s the voice you want your content to match.
+Don’t clean them up; keep the casual phrasing, since that’s the voice you want your content to match.

 The public search data above tells you what people search on Google.
-On-site search tells you what people search on your own store after they’ve arrived.
-These are already-interested buyers who couldn’t find what they wanted in your navigation and told you in their own words what they were looking for.
-It’s the highest-intent question data you own, and almost nobody mines it.
+On-site search shows what people search on your own store after they’ve arrived.
+These are already-interested buyers who couldn’t find what they wanted in your navigation and told you, in their own words, what they were looking for.
+It’s the highest-intent question data you own, and almost nobody uses it.

 Go to Admin, then Data Streams, then your web stream.
 Scroll to Enhanced measurement, click the gear icon, and make sure “Site search” is toggled on.
 GA4 defaults to tracking queries in the q or s URL parameter.
 If your search uses a different parameter (check your search URL after running a test query), add it to the list.